 When it comes to deciding which of the areas and suburbs in Bucharest best suit their needs, expats must consider which factors are most important to them.

-Expats living in the city centre have a greater access to Romanian culture and modern life, but living in the inner city tends to be more expensive and the demand for housing is generally higher.
+Expats living in the city centre have a greater access to Romanian culture and modern life.
+However, living in the inner city tends to be more expensive and the demand for housing is generally higher.
 Conversely, expats who appreciate quiet neighbourhoods often find themselves in Bucharest's northern suburbs.

 Expats who want to be able to travel freely between home and the office while being able to access other sites of interest should consider areas that are well-connected to the metro network.
-Public transport in Bucharest is efficient and well-developed, meaning that expats will have various options.
+Public transport in Bucharest is efficient and well-developed giving expats various options.

 Family-friendly areas in Bucharest